iamjuaness/Voxel_Engine/README.md

 5. Open a Pull Request.

 ## 📃 License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/iamjuaness/Voxel_Engine/blob/master/LICENSE) file for details.

 ## 👏🏻 Acknowledgments
 - Special thanks to the LWJGL community for their resources and support.